-Power Services shall provide TCMS coverage for «Customer Name»’s Dedicated Resource if «Customer Name» has submitted a request for firm network transmission to Transmission Services for such resource and that resource has been granted firm transmission by all other applicable providers, except as described in section 4.3.7.1 of this exhibit.
+Power Services shall provide TCMS coverage for «Customer Name»’s Dedicated Resource if «Customer Name» has submitted a request for firm network transmission to Transmission Services for such resource and that resource has been granted firm transmission by all other applicable providers, except as described in section 4.3.4.1 of this exhibit.

-4.3.4.3 BPA’s Determination for TCMS Coverage for Resources Serving Transfer Service Load(07/14/17 Version)
+4.3.3.3 BPA’s Determination for TCMS Coverage for Resources Serving Transfer Service Load

-If, consistent with section 4.3.4.1.3 above, «Customer Name» notifies Power Services that it is pursuing firm network transmission with all applicable transmission providers, and that resource will serve load for which Power Services provides Transfer Service, then Power Services shall provide «Customer Name» with a determination of whether or not it may purchase such TCMS within 30 days following Power Services’ receipt of «Customer Name»’s notice.
+If, consistent with section 4.3.3.1.3 above, «Customer Name» notifies Power Services that it is pursuing firm network transmission with all applicable transmission providers, and that resource will serve load for which Power Services provides Transfer Service, then Power Services shall provide «Customer Name» with a determination of whether or not it may purchase such TCMS within 30 days following Power Services’ receipt of «Customer Name»’s notice.

-4.3.4.4 Termination of TCMS Coverage(07/14/17 Version)
+4.3.3.4 Termination of TCMS Coverage

-If, consistent with section 4.3.4.2.3 above, BPA is providing TCMS coverage to «Customer Name» for a Dedicated Resource that has not been granted firm network transmission by Transmission Services and a request for firm network transmission for such Dedicated Resource is withdrawn, or if such request is declined or invalidated without a timely resubmission of a similar request, then «Customer Name» shall notify BPA immediately and BPA shall terminate the provision of TCMS for «Customer Name»’s Dedicated Resource ten Business Days after such notification.
+If, consistent with section 4.3.3.2.3 above, BPA is providing TCMS coverage to «Customer Name» for a Dedicated Resource that has not been granted firm network transmission by Transmission Services and a request for firm network transmission for such Dedicated Resource is withdrawn, or if such request is declined or invalidated without a timely resubmission of a similar request, then «Customer Name» shall notify BPA immediately and BPA shall terminate the provision of TCMS for «Customer Name»’s Dedicated Resource ten Business Days after such notification.

-If, consistent with section 4.3.4.1.3 above, BPA is providing TCMS to «Customer Name» for a Dedicated Resource that has not been granted firm network transmission and BPA offers «Customer Name» a Network Resource Exhibit to the Transfer Service Support for Non-Federal Resources Agreement for such Dedicated Resource, and such Network Resource Exhibit is not executed by «Customer Name» within 30 days of the offer, then BPA shall terminate the provision of TCMS for «Customer Name»’s Dedicated Resource ten Business Days following the aforementioned 30 day period.
+If, consistent with section 4.3.3.1.3 above, BPA is providing TCMS to «Customer Name» for a Dedicated Resource that has not been granted firm network transmission and BPA offers a revision to Exhibit J to add such resource to «Customer Name»’s Network Resource section of Exhibit J, and such revision to Exhibit J is not executed by «Customer Name» within 30 days of the offer, then BPA shall terminate the provision of TCMS for «Customer Name»’s Dedicated Resource ten Business Days following the aforementioned 30 day period.

 End Option 3